ncecere/open_model_gateway/docs/roadmap/tenant-guardrails-policy-engine.md

 - [ ] Integration hooks in HTTP handlers/executor pipeline.
 - [ ] Admin API + UI + documentation.
 - [ ] Telemetry + audit dashboards for guardrail events.
+> **Note:** The guardrails system is not implemented yet.
+This roadmap remains blocked until guardrail storage, templates, and enforcement are available.